bitcoin-api/bitcoin-app/README.md

 ## About
-A [React](https://reactjs.org/) bitcoin plugin component for effortlessly adding bitcoin functionality to your websites and apps.
+A [React](https://reactjs.org/) bitcoin plugin component for effortlessly incorporating bitcoin functionality into your websites and apps.

 This is an open-source project (that has just started and still has a long way to go) - open to PRs, suggestions, Github Issues, comments, complaints and compliments.😁